MLB puts Trevor Bauer on 'administrative leave' following sex assault investigation

 A woman provided graphic details and photos of her alleged encounters with Bauer in a request for a domestic violence restraining order filed this week in L.A.
 County Superior Court.

-Bauer's lawyer did not immediately return messages seeking comment on Friday.
-Bauer's agent, Jon Fetterolf, previously said that Bauer "had a brief and wholly consensual sexual relationship" with the woman earlier this year that she initiated.
+Bauer's agent, Jon Fetterolf, previously said that his client "had a brief and wholly consensual sexual relationship" with the woman earlier this year that she initiated.
 Bauer has not been charged with any crime.

 Police in Pasadena, California, have confirmed they are investigating Bauer, a Southern California native who signed with the Dodgers this winter.